-Saver enable Yes = Enable screen saver Saver enable No (default) = Disable screen saver Timeout (min) 5 - 1200 = Amount of time in minutes to expire with NO touch Timeout (min) activity before activating screen saver (black screen) Off (default) = Disable popup status Popup Status Warning = Display popup status only if controller status changes Popup Status to NOT Ok or NOT Run mode.
+Saver enable Yes = Enable screen saver Saver enable No (default) = Disable screen saver Timeout (min) 5 - 1200 = Amount of time in minutes to expire with NO touch Timeout (min) activity before activating screen saver (black screen) Off (default) = Disable popup status Denun Statua Warning = Display popup status only if controller status changes Popup Status to NOT Ok or NOT Run mode.
 On = Display popup status on any controller status change.
-Undata Time (mC) 2 - 50 = Maximum amount of time to allow for graphics update Update Time (mS) per scan
+Update Time (mS) 2 - 50 = Maximum amount of time to allow for graphics update per scan

-Removable Media
+5.13 Removable Media